 Andrew Brodsky is an Assistant Professor of Management at McCombs School of Business at the University of Texas at Austin.
 He received a Ph.D. in Organizational Behavior from Harvard Business School and B.S. from The Wharton School.
 His research focuses on work communication and employee productivity.
 His current projects on managerial communication involve examining the most effective ways to frame incentives and work tasks to increase employee productivity and satisfaction.
 He is also studying the factors that drive employees to challenge the status quo in their organizations, and how they can best communicate their ideas persuasively to resistant superiors.
 Lastly, he is exploring how technology is changing the nature of both worker productivity and communication, and how resulting technology-based obstacles can be overcome.

 To address these topics, Andrew has conducted research and consulted with organizations around the world such as PricewaterhouseCoopers, Novo Nordisk, GuideWell Connect, KinderWorld Education Group, and BombBomb.
-His research has been covered in Harvard Business Review, Business Insider, Forbes, Fast Company, and CNBC.
+His research has been covered in Harvard Business Review, the Wall Street Journal, NPR, Forbes, Fast Company, and CNBC.
 In addition to his teaching at McCombs, he has previously taught courses on negotiation and organizational conflict resolution at the Harvard Extension School, and has facilitated courses on leadership for both the Harvard Business School Executive Education and MBA programs.